isomerpages/govtech-stp/_travel-and-health-control-measures/05a-FAQ.md

 Yes, you are required to take a COVID-19 PCR test within 72 hours before departure to Singapore.

 If the pre-departure COVID-19 PCR test result is still positive, recovered individuals must also submit documentary proof of the date of their first-ever positive COVID-19 PCR test result and diagnosis.
 The date of the first positive PCR test result must be between 22 to 180 days prior to the date of arrival in Singapore.
-Travellers who had past history of infection from COVID-19 will be required to undergo serology tests here on arrival in Singapore to confirm their recovered status.
+Travellers who have past history of infection from COVID-19 will be required to undergo a [serology test](/health/covid19-tests/serology) on arrival in Singapore to confirm their recovered status.

 #### 7. How will I know my COVID-19 test result?